zongben/dbout.nvim/README.md

 `n` – Create a new database connection
 `d` – Delete an existing connection
 `e` – Edit an existing connection
-`c` – Connect to selected connection in the current buffer
+`a` – Attach to selected connection in the current buffer (this is very useful after opening a .sql file)

 Alternatively, you can use user commands to perform the same actions:

+`:Dbout OpenConnection`
 `:Dbout NewConnection`
 `:Dbout DeleteConnection`
 `:Dbout EditConnection`
-`:Dbout OpenConnection`
-`:Dbout ConnConnection`
+`:Dbout AttachConnection`

-After open a connection, a buffer for that database connection will be opened.
+After open/attach a connection, a buffer for that database connection will be connected.
 Inside the connection buffer:

 `F5` – Execute the current SQL query